photoprism/photoprism/README.md

 ![](https://dl.photoprism.org/assets/img/preview-moonlight.jpg)

+To get a first impression, you're welcome to play with our public demo at [demo.photoprism.org](https://demo.photoprism.org/).

 ## Key Features ##

 * Our clearly structured [user interface](https://demo.photoprism.org/) makes browsing and organizing your personal photo collection as easy as